What can you afford? - Getting a mortgage - First time buyer

 Which type of ownership is best, depends on your needs.
 If you’re buying as a couple, joint tenancy is a popular choice as it simplifies things if one partner dies – the other automatically inherits the property, which avoids probate and inheritance tax issues.
 This mean your share in the property is secure, however you can’t choose to leave your share to someone else.

 If you'd like the option to leave it to someone else, then you should consider tenancy in common.
-Do bear in mind that leaving your share to someone else could cause disputes and your spouse/partner may be forced out of the home.
+Do bear in mind that leaving your share to someone else could cause disputes and your spouse/partner may be forced out of the home, find out more about selling a house in probate.

 If one person is contributing more to the deposit, for example, and you want this reflected in the ownership, tenancy in common is the better option.